 From Tables 3 and 4, it can be seen that the first filter is mainly for the first resonant mode and the second filter is mainly for the second resonant mode.
 From the transfer functions of the three filters, it can be seen that: the zero-order filter is equivalent to an all-pass filter with no phase change; the first-order filter varies between an all-pass filter and a high-pass filter as {{EQU00141}} changes; the second-order filter varies between an all-pass filter, a band-stop filter (trap filter) and a band-pass filter as {{EQU00142}} and {{EQU00143}} change.
-In addition, since the parameter {{EQU00144}} is independent of the filter structure, {{EQU00145}} is fixed to 1×10-4 for the convenience of comparing and analyzing the simulation results of full-search and structure search.
+In addition, since the parameter {{EQU00144}} is independent of the filter structure, {{EQU00145}} is fixed to 1▓×▓10−4 for the convenience of comparing and analyzing the simulation results of full-search and structure search.

-Hybrid Optimization-Based Controller Design Method and Selection of Fitness Function
+Hybrid optimization-based controller design method and selection of fitness function

 From the analysis in Section 5.2, it can be seen that the parameters to be optimized are {{EQU00146}} and {{EQU00147}}.
-Among them, {{EQU00148}} uses MATLAB's own function “pidtune” for parameter tuning, while the parameter tuning of {{EQU00149}} is carried out using a genetic algorithm GA.
+Among them, {{EQU00148}} uses MATLAB’s own function “pidtune” for parameter tuning, while the parameter tuning of {{EQU00149}} is carried out using a genetic algorithm GA.
 The detailed design process is as follows: